earthly/website/blog/_posts/2020-09-30-hacktoberfest-2020.md

 ## Questions / Help ?

-If you have any questions, or if you need any assistance, we are on the [gitter channel](https://gitter.im/earthly-room/community) to answer questions. &nbsp;Feel free to also email adam@earthly.dev. &nbsp;
+If you have any questions, or if you need any assistance, we are on the [Gitter channel](https://gitter.im/earthly-room/community) to answer questions. &nbsp;Feel free to also email adam@earthly.dev. &nbsp;

 Questions about a specific issue or PR are best left on that issue or PR.